 For typical fixed dwell electronic systems installed these days people have told me they have measured a higher dwell than the book value for points, so the voltage shown will be a little lower, and incidentally those coils will run hotter.
 But variable dwell systems only pass current through the coil for a given length of time largely independent of rpm as the coil doesn't need any more 'charge' than it gets at peak rpm on our systems, so the longer current flow at lower rpms is wasted energy as heat.
 Fixed dwell systems energise the coil for about 20ms at idle dropping to about 3ms at 6000rpm, whereas with variable dwell it's about 7ms at idle and again about 3ms at 5000rpm.
 So you will see much higher voltages on a variable dwell system at idle than you will at peak rpm.

 But all these variations can be ignored for the purposes of fault diagnosis, as what you are interested in is how the indication varies when a misfire or other problem becomes apparent, compared to when it's running correctly.
-If you do see a significant change then the implication is that the problem is in the ignition LT circuit although an open-circuit condenser won't give much of a change.
+If you do see a significant change then the implication is that the problem is in the ignition LT circuit although an open-circuit condenser won't give much of a change but will affect running.
 There is a very easy way of determining if the condenser is the problem and that is by temporarily connecting a known good one also between the coil CB or -ve and earth.
 If the condenser inside the distributor is the problem the problem will go away.
 If it isn't then the problem will continue, and having effectively two condensers in parallel with each other will have no noticeable effect.

-I have both conventional multi-meters and an automotive one with dwell and tach as well as voltage, resistance and current ranges and the latter meter has peculiarity that when I'm trying to measure voltage on the coil -ve it displays a much higher value than it should, higher even than the system voltage, because it is actually displaying the dwell value!
+I have both conventional multi-meters and an automotive one with dwell and tach as well as voltage, resistance and current ranges - both analogue - and the latter meter has peculiarity that when I'm trying to measure voltage on the coil -ve it displays a much higher value than it should, higher even than the system voltage, because it is actually displaying the dwell value!
 So that is something to bear in mind.